 Tipping and Service Charges

 Tipping in Portugal is not mandatory, even in restaurants and bars.
 Tipping for good service or kindness is at the discretion of the visitor (5 to 10 percent is customary).
+Tipping of taxi drivers, or rounding up the fare, is also common.
 Hotels and restaurants in Portugal do not add service charges to their bills.

 Religion & Worship